elgbar/hex/README.md

 * Add relative strength bar (partially done, need to implement it graphically)
 * Sounds (partially done)
 * Allow for scrolling farther down in settings to allow mobile user to see what they type
+* bug: placeDown sound is played sometimes when trying to place a piece on an invalid hex
+* Add version number
+* Generate trees when generating random island